TOP OF THE POPS

 1976-1977.
 These records had an insert printed black on colored paper, usually light blue, and often labels were blank.
 A series or repressing were done by the Wizardo group at the plant whose pressing mark is a groove at 31 mm from the central hole, compared with the first pressing done at the plant with a ring at 33 mm from the hole.
 The discs had blank white or colored labels, yellow was seen, and, probably in 1977, the "flower" label by the "Idle Mind" productions.

 1977.
 Also this record was reissued with a new insert, in this case it was titled ALIVE IN LONDON 1964.
 The disc had blank yellow labels.
+The track listing on the back insert was that of LIVE AT NASSAU COLLESEUM.
 Only a limited number of copies of this rarer version were produced.

 1983.
 The last appearance of this record dates to 1983, when it was included in the repressing series with the colored Smoking pig labels, with a new insert, partly folded over the back of the jacket, with some notes on the Beatles history in the folded part.
 The new insert reported the source of the tracks, but it is not always correct.